unicode-org/message-format-wg/spec/registry.md

 _Field options_ describe which fields to include in the formatted output and what format to use for that field.
-The implementation may use this _function_ to configure which fields appear in the formatted output.

 > [!NOTE]
 > _Field options_ do not have default values because they are only to be used